lkirkwood/zed-gst-ros2/README.md

 # zed-gst-ros2

-ROS2 Node for streaming video from a Zed 2 camera with GStreamer.
+ROS2 package for streaming video from a Zed 2 camera with GStreamer.